mvolkmann/blog/src/htmx.md

 Alternatively, write functions that return the desired data and call them from both the endpoints that return JSON and the endpoints that return HTML.

-## History and Future

-Carson Gross been working on the approach of simplifying web development by adding attributes to HTML for a long time.

-The predecessor of HTMX, also created by Carson Gross, is {% aTargetBlank "https://intercoolerjs.org", "intercooler.js" %}.
-Work on intercooler.js began in 2013
-and the first version was released in April 2014.
-Intercooler had a dependency on jQuery, but HTMX does not.

-The first version of HTMX was released in May 2020.
-The 1.0 version was released in November, 2020.
-The latest version as of December 2023 is 1.9.9.
-It is 15K gzipped and 47K unzipped.

-HTMX 2.0 is expected in late 2023 or early 2024.
-It will remove legacy support for things like IE, old style WebSockets, and old style server sent events.
-There will also be some changes to default behavior such as not enabling CORS by default.
-Other changes are not expected to be dramatic.

-HTMX has an extensive set of integration tests implemented in Mocha.

-Carson Gross wishes that the functionality of HTMX would be folded into HTML, making HTMX unnecessary.

 ## Installing